NerdNu/MobLimiter/README.md

 * Elder guardians.
 (Regular guardians can be limited, but Elder ones won't be touched.)

 * Any mob that is holding an item, as it may have picked up a player's equipment.

+### LogBlock Integration

+If LogBlock is running on the server, you can enable LogBlock integration by setting the `logblock` field to true in the config file.
+When enabled, mob removals will be tracked as kills in LogBlock when MobLimiter performs a chunk unload cull or age limit kill.

+Age limit kills are logged with a weapon of `watch` and chunk unload culling uses `gold sword`, both using a "player" name of `MobLimiter`.

 ### Commands